Maciej Bliziński » Bio

 Bio

 Maciej studied sound engineering at the Chopin University of Music, leading jazz and acid jazz bands before moving to Dublin in 2007.
-There, he taught himself electric bass and began co-organizing the Dublin Jazz Jam Sessions in 2013, where he often anchors the sessions as the main bass player, helping musicians gel and ensuring tight backing for vocalists.
-These sessions have honed his walking bass skills and deepened his repertoire of tunes.
+There, he taught himself electric bass and co-organized the Dublin Jazz Jam Sessions from 2013, developing his walking bass skills and deepening his repertoire of tunes.
+The years of production work that followed taught him how music gets built from the ground up: microphone placement, phase alignment, the weight of silence, how instruments breathe together.

 A proud moment in his career was co-writing for his band Funksters in Poland, whose members have since gone on to successful careers.
-These days, Maciej is excited about his collaboration with pianist Gediminas Karkauskas and drummer Riccardo Marenghi.
+His collaboration with pianist Gediminas Karkauskas and drummer Riccardo Marenghi, particularly their performance at Scott’s Jazz Club in Belfast, represented the culmination of his collaborative work.

 ©2003-2024 Maciej Bliziński